cisco/ChezScheme/IMPLEMENTATION.md

-On entry to a Scheme function, a check ensures that the difference between SFP and the end of the current stack segment is big enough to accomodate the (spilled) variables of the called function, plus enough slop to deal with some primitive operations.
+On entry to a Scheme function, a check ensures that the difference between SFP and the end of the current stack segment is big enough to accommodate the (spilled) variables of the called function, plus enough slop to deal with some primitive operations.

 A non-tail call moves SFP past all the live variables of the current